Corsican conflict: 2022: Murder of Yvan Colonna and unrest

 Riots erupted across Corsica after Yvan Colonna was attacked in prison on 2 March 2022.
 Colonna died of his injuries on 21 March.
 The courthouse at Ajaccio was assaulted by a crowd, which attempted to set it on fire.
 Stones and flares were thrown at gendarmes.
 In Bastia and Calvi, the rioters attacked the police with petrol bombs, home-made bombs and slingshots; the anti-riot squad responded with tear gas.
 Prosecutors reported 102 people wounded, 77 of them policemen.
 In April, a number of villas were burned to the ground in Canale-di-Verde, Ghisonaccia, Pianottoli-Caldarello, and Conca.
 The FLNC said in a statement that the group supports the protest and hints it could resume their operations.

+Antisemitic and anti-French graffiti appeared with FLNC being reportedly responsible.